-The word “boundaries” refers to the ability to be one’s, own person.
-People who can have healthy boundaries cannot only care about others but to make up their minds about who they are, what they want and what they don’t want.
-They can set effective limits to maintain control over their lifetime and energy.
+The word “boundaries” refers to the capacity to be one’s own person.
+People who have healthy boundaries not only care about others, but have made up their minds about who they are, what they want, and what they don’t want.
+They can set effective limits to maintain control over their life, time and energy.
 They have their voice.
 They take the initiative to go after what is important to them.
 They have structure and focus.
 And they know how to confront well when those conversations are necessary.

-Ask a trusted person who “gets it” about the benefits of being separate, how they experience your abilities to define yourself, have a voice, say no and confront.
+Ask a trusted person who “gets it” about the benefits of being separate, how they experience your ability to define yourself, have a voice, say “no” and confront.
 Ask them to provide you with a word picture on how they would envision you as a person with good separateness.
 How would they describe the “you” as a healthy separate person?

-The next several personal or professional conversations you find yourself in, take note of how often you give up yourself, lose your voice, don’t disagree with and adapt to whatever they need to be.
+The next several personal or professional conversations you find yourself in, take note of how often you give up yourself, lose your voice, don’t disagree with or adapt to whatever they need you to be.
 Noticing how often you find yourself “people-pleasing” is a great incentive to help you change.

-Write your paragraph on the top 3 concerns or fears you have which have kept you from setting limits, being direct and honest with others.
+Write your paragraph on the top three concerns or fears you have that have kept you from setting limits, being direct and being honest with others.

-Those at the Adequate level can define and clarify themselves well in relationships well.
-You can say no well and feel the freedom to be who you are, and efficacy to make needed changes.
-However, you have more difficulty taking the initiative to seek out someone in which to have a difficult conversation.
+Those at the Adequate level can define and clarify themselves well in relationships.
+You can say “no” when you need to, and feel the freedom to be who you are, and have the efficacy to make needed changes.
+However, you have more difficulty taking the initiative to seek out someone with which to have a difficult conversation.
 The skills below will help you grow further in your development.

-Role-play a confrontive conversation with a supportive person.
-Have your friend play an actual person in your life with whom you’re having problems saying "no." You then can practice your newly learned skills.
-Then you and your friend talk about how it went, and how you can keep improving.
+Role-play a confrontational conversation with a supportive person.
+Have your friend play an actual person in your life with whom you’re having problems saying "no." Practice your newly learned skills.
+You and your friend can then talk about how it went, and how you can keep improving.

 Confront someone respectfully, twice in a week.
 It might be someone in your personal life who has behavior that you find difficult or hurtful.
 It might be someone at work whose attitude negatively affects performance.
 It just might be someone you want to straighten out a problem with so that you can resume the friendship.